impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

-NOTE- the analysis of this command's test coverage was written after I had already finished reading the code for the commands in "libexec/", and therefore reflects a level of knowledge that I didn't yet have on my first pass through this code.

-Let's look at the tests for this file first, to get a sense of what the expected behavior is.
-We'll look at the code afterward.
+Before reading the code for each command, we'll start by looking at the command's tests.
+In the spirit of ["tests as executable documentation"](https://web.archive.org/web/20230321145910/https://subscription.packtpub.com/book/application-development/9781788836111/1/ch01lvl1sec13/executable-documentation){:target="_blank" rel="noopener"}, reading the tests first should give us a sense of what the expected behavior is.
+The headers for the `Tests` and `Code` section are also links to the code we'll be looking at.

 ## [Tests](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/rbenv.bats)

-TODO: Move explanation of BATS here, since this is the first time we encounter BATS tests.

 The first line of code is: